Contributed By Rajah & Tann Singapore LLP

 An arbitration agreement must be in writing.
 However, even if it is concluded orally, by conduct or any other means, it is still considered to be in writing (and, therefore, valid) if its contents are recorded in any form (Section 2A, IAA).

-The general approach on arbitrability in Singapore is set out by the Singapore Court of Appeal in Tomolugen Holdings v Silica Investors Ltd SGCA 57: the arbitrability of a dispute would be presumed as long as it falls within the scope of an arbitration clause, subject to that presumption being rebutted if it could be shown that Parliament intended to exclude a particular type of dispute from being arbitrated or if permitting the arbitration of a type of dispute would be contrary to public policy.
+The general approach on arbitrability in Singapore is set out by the Singapore Court of Appeal in Tomolugen Holdings v Silica Investors Ltd SGCA 57: the arbitrability of a dispute is presumed as long as it falls within the scope of an arbitration clause, subject to that presumption being rebutted if it can be shown that parliament intended to exclude a particular type of dispute from being arbitrated or if permitting arbitration in a certain type of dispute would be contrary to public policy.
 Such non-arbitrable matters include claims arising upon insolvency or the liquidation of an insolvent company because they impinge on third-party rights.
-The Court of Appeal, however, noted that disputes involving Section 216 of the Companies Act (Chapter 50) (which relate to unfair prejudice or oppression claims of minority shareholders) do not, generally, engage public policy considerations as they are essentially contractual in nature.
+The Court of Appeal, however, noted that disputes involving Section 216 of the Companies Act (Chapter 50) – which relate to unfair prejudice or the oppression claims of minority shareholders – do not generally engage public policy considerations, as they are essentially contractual in nature.
 This approach was followed in the recent decision in L Capital Jones Ltd v Maniach Pte Ltd 1 SLR 312.

-The Singapore High Court in Piallo GmbH v Yafiro International Pte Ltd 1 SLR 1028 has also held that actions on bills of exchange (eg, claims on dishonoured cheques) are arbitrable if the reason for the cheques being dishonoured arose from a dispute falling within the scope of the arbitration agreement.
+The Singapore High Court in Piallo GmbH v Yafiro International Pte Ltd 1 SLR 1028 has also held that actions on bills of exchange (eg, claims on dishonoured cheques) are arbitrable if the cheques were dishonoured as a result of a dispute falling within the scope of the arbitration agreement.

-The Singapore courts take a robust approach as regards the enforcement of arbitration agreements and will grant relief to parties seeking to enforce an arbitration agreement.
+The Singapore courts take a robust approach regarding the enforcement of arbitration agreements and will grant relief to parties seeking to enforce an arbitration agreement.
 Such reliefs include granting a stay of court proceedings, or anti-suit injunctions in support of arbitration agreements.

-Further, it was held by the High Court in BLY v BLZ and another SGHC 59 that a ‘special circumstances’ test is preferred in determining whether discretion should be exercised to stay an arbitration pending a jurisdiction challenge.
-The court held that ‘special circumstances’ would not include costs incurred in potentially useless arbitration proceedings and any potential detriment stemming from an award that may be passed pending determination of a curial review.
-This illustrates the Singapore courts’ commitment to minimal judicial intervention and demonstrates the high threshold for staying arbitral proceedings.
+Furthermore, it was held by the High Court in BLY v BLZ and another SGHC 59 that a "special circumstances" test is preferred in determining whether discretion should be exercised to stay an arbitration pending a jurisdictional challenge.
+The court held that "special circumstances" would not include costs incurred in potentially useless arbitration proceedings and any potential detriment stemming from an award that may be passed pending determination of a curial review.
+This illustrates the Singapore courts’ commitment to minimal judicial intervention and demonstrates the high threshold for staying arbitration proceedings.